Drug Interactions between Sporanox and Xanax

 - Xanax (alprazolam)

 Applies to: Sporanox (itraconazole) and Xanax (alprazolam)

 Using itraconazole and ALPRAZolam is not recommended.
 Using these drugs together can cause drowsiness and slowed breathing.
-It is important that you tell your healthcare provider about all other medications that you are using including vitamins and herbs.
-Do not stop using your medications without talking to your doctor first.
+It is important to tell your doctor about all other medications you use, including vitamins and herbs.
+Do not stop using any medications without first talking to your doctor.